-I couldn’t log in any more on my Unifi Controller after updating the controller on my Raspberry Pi to version 5.10.12.
+I couldn’t log in anymore on my Unifi Controller after updating the controller on my Raspberry Pi to version 5.10.12.
 All I got was a blank screen 🙁

 After some digging around I noticed that Java needed to be updated.
 Rasbian is shipped with an outdated version of Java and for the Unifi Controller, we need at least version 1.8.0_201.
 So in this article, I am going to explain how you can update the Raspberry Pi Java version.

 We are going to update Java on the PI.
-The problem is that the latest versions of Java isn’t available in the default repositories for Raspbian.
+The problem is that the latest versions of Java aren’t available in the default repositories for Raspbian.
 So we need to add the correct repository manually to update Java.

-Login to your PI with Putty or your preferred CLI (command line interface) tool.
+Login to your PI with Putty or your preferred CLI (command-line interface) tool.
 First remove the OpenJDK:

 sudo apt-get purge openjdk*